glouw/ctl/README.md

 # C TEMPLATE LIBRARY (CTL)

-CTL is a lightweight, type safe, header only, template library for ISO C99.
+CTL is a fast compiling, type safe, header only, template library for ISO C99.

 ## Motivation